On the finiteness of local homology modules: Main results

-When an $R$-module $M$ has a secondary representation in the sense of \cite{m}, our definition of $\att_R(M)$ coincides with that of Macdonald \cite[Exercise 7.2.5]{bs}.
-In particular, the set of attached primes of an Artinian $R$-module is a finite set.
+\begin{definition} Let $N$ be an $R$-module.
+We say a prime ideal $\fp$ of $R$ is an {\it attached prime} of $N$, if there exists a submodule $M$ of $N$ such that $\fp=\ann(N/M)$.
+We denote by $\att(N)$ the set of all attached primes of $N$. \end{definition} For an $R$-module $N$, it is clear that $\att(N)\subseteq\cosupp(N)$ (we refer the reader to \cite{o} for basic properties and more details of these notations).
+When $N$ has a {\it secondary representation} in the sense of \cite{m}, our definition of $\att (N)$ coincides with that of Macdonald (see \cite[Exercise 7.2.5]{bs}).
+In particular, the set of attached primes of an Artinian module is a finite set.